RemasteredArch/nvim-config/README.md

 My personal Neovim config.

 This is posted here more for convenience than anything else.
-This config is *not* stable, is *not* guaranteed to function as expected (or at all), is *not* well made, and is probably *not* appropriate for your use case.
+This config is *not* stable, is *not* guaranteed to function as expected (or at all), is *not* expertly made, and is probably *not* appropriate for your use case.

 ## Installation